zdongyu613/GKB_Documentation/content/documentation/data/db_download.md

 | ---------------- | --------- | --------- |
 | 0.0.0 | [Neo4j License](https://umich.flintbox.com/technologies/811eeb39-f581-4752-a319-7eed6beb0a8e) | [0.0.0_Metadata]() |

 Note: Click on provided link to agree to the academic license.
-To proceed, please click on the "buy" button and complete the provided form.
+To proceed, please click on the "Buy" button and complete the provided form.
 Upon submission of the form, the dump file will be automatically sent to you.

 {{% /expand %}}